aliyigittas/LeafLife/README.md

 - Şafak Gün

 ## License
-LeafLife is distributed under the [Insert License Type] license.
+LeafLife is distributed under the MIT license.
 See LICENSE for more information.